KDresearcher/HFDT/README.md

 # HFDT
-Knowledge distill via hyperspherical features distribution transfer We will publish our code and models in the near future
+Knowledge distill via hyperspherical features distribution transfer\n We will publish our code and models in the near future